kodecocodes/swift-algorithm-club/Splay Tree/readme.md

 # Splay Tree
-Splay tree is a data structure, structurally identitical to a Balanced Binary Search Tree.
+Splay tree is a data structure, structurally identitical to a balanced binary search tree.
 Every operation performed on a Splay Tree causes a readjustment in order to provide fast access to recently operated values.
 On every access, the tree is rearranged and the node accessed is moved to the root of the tree using a set of specific rotations, which together are referred to as **Splaying**.

 ## Rotations